-Hernias can become complex pretty quickly.
-Some can be so small that you don’t even realize you have them.
+Some hernias are so small that you don’t even realize you have them.
 Others can cause more problematic symptoms and lead to more severe complications.
 The size and location of your hernia will influence the type of treatment you need or whether your doctor recommends treatment at all.

-Pressure within the body can force tissue — or even one of your organs — through a pre-existing opening, weakened muscle tissue, or weakened connective tissue (fascia), resulting in bulging under the skin.
-This could be something you were born with.
+Pressure within the body can force tissue — or even one of your organs — through a pre-existing opening, weakened muscle tissue, or weakened connective tissue (fascia).
+This results in the bulging under the skin known as a hernia.
+They can be something you were born with or develop later in life.

-The increased pressure necessary to cause a hernia can have many causes.
+The increased pressure necessary to create a hernia can have many causes.
 One of the most common causes is lifting heavy objects incorrectly.
 This occurs when people “lift with their back” and fail to stabilize their abdominal muscles.
-Other causes of hernias include diarrhea, constipation, constant sneezing, and coughing.

-Some causes of hernias can be avoided by following a healthy lifestyle.
-These causes include:
+Some risk factors for hernias can be avoided by following a healthy lifestyle.
+These risk factors include:

 - Smoking